Kulumov/laravel_test/README.md

 php 8 or above
 composer 2.8.4

-download and unarchive the project open the project folder in the command line
+1) download and unarchive the project open the project folder in the command line

-install all the necessary dependencues using: composer install
+2) install all the necessary dependencues using: composer install

+3) rename the .env.example to .env

+4) run php artisan key:generate

-make the necessary migrations using php artisan migrate command
+5) make the necessary migrations using php artisan migrate command

-Then seed the database with the command below: php artisan db:seed
+6) Then seed the database with the command below: php artisan db:seed

-Finally, you can run the project: php artisan serve
+7) Finally, you can run the project: php artisan serve

 There are two api endpoints